Historical Markers in Montrose County, Colorado

 Montrose County Timeline

-This timeline provides a concise overview of the key events in the history of Montrose County, Colorado.
+This timeline provides a condensed summary of the historical journey of Montrose County, Colorado.

 - 1881 - Montrose County is established.